bee venom therapy treats MS

 There is no known cure for multiple sclerosis.
 Allophatic treatments attempt to improve function after an attack and prevent new attacks.
 The medications used are poorly effective, have adverse effects and are not well tolerated.
 Many people pursue alternative treatments, despite a lack of evidence.

-There are over 50% of people with MS that use alternative medicine.
+There are over 50% of people with MS who use alternative medicine.
 The treatments may consist in:

 – dietary supplementation and regimens,